aporb/whisperlite/README.md

 ### Usage (GUI)

 1. Launch the application.
-2. Click the "Start" button to begin transcription.
+2. Click the "Start" button to begin real-time transcription.
 3. Click the "Stop" button to end transcription.
-4. Click the "Save" button to save the transcript to your `Downloads` folder.
+4. Click the "Save" button to save the transcript to your `Downloads` folder in your chosen format.

 ### Usage (CLI/Headless Mode)